ibm-cloud-docs/Cloudant/api/attachments.md

 You can create more than one attachment for a document by ensuring that the `$ATTACHMENT` value for each attachment is unique within the document.
 {: tip}

-### Example instruction for creating or updating an attachment, by using HTTP
+See the following example for creating or updating an attachment by using HTTP:

 ```HTTP
 PUT /$DATABASE/$DOCUMENT_ID/$ATTACHMENT?rev=$REV HTTP/1.1